mjguisado/speedis/doc/CircuitBreaker.md

 ```
 In this case, during approximately the first minute of the 3-minute outage of the origin server, it is observed that the response time for requests served from the cache (**CACHE_HIT**) remains within the millisecond range.
 However, requests start to appear that return cached content (**CACHE_HIT_NOT_REVALIDATED_STALE**) after exceeding the one-second timeout set as the limit for origin requests.
-Additionally, we observe requests that return an error because they could not find a valid entry in the cache and exhausted all retries without successfully obtaining the necessary lock to access the origin.
+Additionally, we observe requests that return an error because they could not find a valid entry in the cache and exhausted all retries without successfully obtaining the necessary lock to access the origin (**CACHE_NO_LOCK**).
-In both cases, the waiting times exceed one second.
+In both cases, the reponse times exceed one second.
 Once the origin is restored, the system returns to normal.
 <img src="./img/after_without_cb.png" />